Konya Tram: Line One

-Line One of the Konya Tram runs south to north from the center of Konya to the northern suburbs of the city known as Selçuklu.
+Line One of the Konya Tram runs north to south from the center of Konya to the northern suburbs of the city known as Selçuklu.
 The line terminates in the north at the campus of Selçuk University.
-The line consists of 34 stations, runs 36.7 km and was opened for use in two phases.
-Phase one opened in 1992 and phase two opened in 1999.
+The line consists of 32 stations, runs 21 km and was opened for use in two phases.
+Phase one opened in 1992 and it was running only between "Otogar" and "Alaaddin".
+Phase two opened in 1999 which was an extension to Selçuk Üniversity and Alaaddin.
 Transfers between Lines One and Two are available at Zafer and Alaaddin in Konya's City Center.
+"Kültürpark" Station of line one was removed in July 30th 2025.